habi/TOMCAT/snippets/README.md

 # Handy snippets
-Some of the snippets (for convience) will be left on gist with hard links in the [README](README.md).
+Some of the snippets (for convenience) will be left on gist with hard links in the [README](README.md).
 The names of the files should be descriptive, otherwise just ask!
 You'll find the first author of each script in its header...